Denmark holding company formation

 Company Taxes: There are no taxes on the issue of shares, on an increase of share capital or on the transfer of shares.
 Other than corporate income tax there are no further taxes on a company.
 Provincial taxes and taxes on a company’s capital net worth do not exist in Denmark.

 Shelf Companies: Off the shelf companies are available in Denmark.
-The availability of shelf companies means that an investor can put his plans into operation at once instead of having to wait up to 3 months for the company to be incorporated.
+The availability of shelf companies means that an investor can put his plans into operation at once instead of having to wait for the company to be incorporated.

 Regulatory Environment: Disclosure requirements are strict.
 This may be seen as a disadvantage or an advantage according to the client’s needs.
 Danish holding companies have the following characteristics: